-(Geneva, 1964; amended at Mar del Plata, 1968, Geneva, 1972, 1976, 1980 and Malaga-Torremolinos, 1984)
+(Geneva, 1964; amended at Mar del Plata, 1968, Geneva, 1972, 1976, 1980, Malaga-Torremolinos, 1984 and at Melbourne, 1988)

-Note 1 - This is the standardized system for operation at 200 bauds.

-Note 2 - In this Recommendation frequency-modulated voice-frequency telegraph (FMVFT) equipment with and without crystal control are distinguished.
-In order to improve the quality of transmission and to minimize maintenance costs, the application of equipment with crystal control is recommended.

-- 1 The nominal modulation rate is fixed at 200 bauds. - 28 Fascicle VII.1 Rec.
-R.38 A

-2 The nominal mean frequencies are 600 + (n - 1) 480 Hz, n being the channel position number.
-The mean frequency is defined as half the sum of the characteristic frequencies corresponding to conditions A and Z. For the numbering of channels that has been adopted in the international service see Recommendation R.70 bis.

-- 3 The mean frequencies at the sending end should not deviate from their nominal value by more than: - a) for equipment without crystal control 4 Hz; - b) for equipment with crystal control 0.8 Hz1). - 4 The difference between the two characteristic frequencies in the same channel is fixed at 240 Hz.

-5 The maximum tolerance on this difference should be ± 6 Hz.

-6 The unbalance due to the modulation process $\delta = 2 \frac{|F'0 - F_l|}{F'A - F'Z}$ should not exceed 2%,
+- Note 1 This is the standardized system for operation at 200 bauds. - Note 2 In this Recommendation frequency-modulated voice-frequency telegraph (FMVFT) equipment with and without crystal control are distinguished.
+In order to improve the quality of transmission and to minimize maintenance costs, the application of equipment with crystal control is recommended. - 1 The nominal modulation rate is fixed at 200 bauds. - The nominal mean frequencies are 600 + (n 1) 480 Hz, n being the channel position number.
+The mean frequency is defined as half the sum of the characteristic frequencies corresponding to conditions A and Z. For the numbering of channels that has been adopted in the international service see Recommendation R.70 bis. - 3 The mean frequencies at the sending end should not deviate from their nominal value by more than: - a) for equipment without crystal control 4 Hz; - b) for equipment with crystal control 0.8 Hz1). - 4 The difference between the two characteristic frequencies in the same channel is fixed at 240 Hz. - 5 The maximum tolerance on this difference should be \pm 6 Hz. - The unbalance due to the modulation process $\delta = 2 \frac{|F'0 F_l|}{F'4 F'Z}$ should not exceed 2%,